 The OPTN released the proposal Establish Continuous Distribution of Lungs for public comment in August 2021.
-The proposal noted that current policy uses classifications, distance, and lung allocation score (LAS) thresholds to delineate when organ procurement organizations (OPOs) must offer multiple organs from the same donor to a lung candidate.
-The intent of such policies is to provide access to transplant for candidates experiencing multi-organ failure, particularly those who may not be good candidates for lung-alone transplant but may have a successful outcome if they receive another organ along with a lung.
-The continuous distribution proposal aimed to maintain similar rules surrounding multi-organ allocation to be in effect during the transition period while lung allocation is in a continuous distribution system and other organs remain in a classification-based system.
-To accomplish that end, the Lung Transplantation Committee (Committee) selected a lung composite allocation score (CAS) threshold to replace the classification, distance, and LAS thresholds used in current policy.
+This proposal aimed to maintain similar rules surrounding multi-organ allocation to be in effect during the transition period while lung allocation is in a continuous distribution system and other organs remain in a classification-based system.
+To accomplish that end, the Lung Transplantation Committee (Committee) selected a lung CAS threshold to replace the classification, distance, and lung allocation score (LAS) thresholds used in current policy.